 Grouping and classifying patients according to their current needs can be more difficult than it sounds.
 Firstly, many patients, especially those in the emergency department or in intensive care, may quickly change risk classifications on a dime.
 Having a constant monitoring happening, backed by the proven patterns of hundreds or thousands of previous patients that have experienced the same sets of problems.

 This is most important when first being admitted into the hospital or urgent care facilities because special attention may need to be given to select few where the difference of a few minutes can mean the difference of life or death.
-Almost everyone realizes the seriousness when someone has arrived at the hospital after suffering from a heart attack, but earnestness should also be given to patients with severe strokes and those thought to be have a sepsis infection.
+Almost everyone realizes the seriousness when someone has arrived at the hospital after suffering from a heart attack, but earnestness should also be given to patients with severe strokes and those thought to have a sepsis infection.
 Having care management software takes a lot of the guessing out of the intake process and stratifying patients, as well as watching over them whether the patient is in recovery or being watched over in the ICU.

 It is no secret with an ever-growing aging population, that more and more people are afflicted with multiple ailments that require different specialty care from different healthcare professionals.
-One of the most frustrating aspect of seeing different doctors at different locations is that information isn’t always passed along, or isn’t available, and the patient is then subjected to wait times, or could be lost in the cracks of the system.
+One of the most frustrating aspects of seeing different doctors at different locations is that information isn’t always passed along, or isn’t available, and the patient is then subjected to wait times or could be lost in the cracks of the system.

 What care management software looks to eliminate is any inefficiencies in the health care system as a whole.
 If data needs to be transmitted to an office across town or in another state, the process is handled without flaws.
 If a patient is waiting for their insurance company to approve a procedure or visit, the software makes sure to keep the patient in a rotation and verify where he or she is in the process, and doesn’t allow him or her to be left out in the cold with no help or follow-up.